dapr/samples/read-kubernetes-events/README.md

 kubectl delete ns kube-events
 ```

-## Step 3 - Running in kubernetes cluster
+## Step 3 - Running in a Kubernetes cluster

 ### Prerequisites
 Apart from the previous requisites the following are needed.